-erm Distributional Effects Definition: Effects of programs that result in a redistribution of resources in the general population.
-Document Review Definition.
-A technique of data callection involving the averagination of evicting records or decurrents Definition: A technique of data collection involving the examination of existing records or documents.
-Dummy Variables Definition: A dichotomous variable, typically used in regression analysis, which indicates the existence (and lack of existence) of a characteristics in a case.
+Term Distributional Effects Definition: Effects of programs that result in a redistribution of resources in the general population.
+Document Review Definition: A technique of data collection involving the examination of existing records or documents.
+Dummy Variables Definition: A dichotomous variable, typically used in regression analysis, which indicates the existence (and lack of existence) of a characteristic or group of characteristics in a case.
 Effect Size Definition: The size of the relationship between two variables (particularly between program variables and outcomes).
 Effectiveness Definition: Ability to achieve stated goals or objectives, judged in terms of both output and impact.
 Efficiency Definition: The degree to which outputs are achieved in terms of productivity and input (resources allocated).
 Efficiency is a measure of performance in terms of which management may set objectives and plan schedules and for which staff members may be held accountable.